cardboardtech/ChaosCampaignGenerator/README.md

 # ChaosCampaignGenerator
-A Mercenary Contract generator for a BattleTech Chaos Campaign
+A Mercenary Contract generator for a BattleTech Chaos Campaign.
+Rules for generating contracts can be found in "BattleTech: Hot Spots: Hinterlands"